-Two days after the catastrophic fire in Lærdal in Western Norway, which destroyed 40 buildings, an eleven-year-old report from SINTEF NBL, the Norwegian Fire Research Laboratory, once again became highly relevant.
+Shortly after the catastrophic fire in Lærdal in Western Norway, which destroyed 40 buildings in January, an eleven-year-old report from SINTEF NBL, the Norwegian Fire Research Laboratory, has once again become highly relevant.

 When fire crews obtained permission to set fire to an old timber house beside the new E6 highway in Melhus in the County of Sør-Trøndelag, then under construction, SINTEF’s fire researchers were given the chance to test the effects of a water-mist system that they had installed in the loft.